 “The initial 50-kilowatt solar panels will produce 100 percent of the energy needed in the winery.
 As production expands, it will supply 70 percent of the energy needed,” Winemaker Kiley Evans says.

-Kiley personally handcrafts luxury estate wines using yeast strains isolated from our estate vineyard and oak barrels selected from specific French terroirs that allow our wines to express their unique personalities.
-Our goal is to produce wines that express a purity of fruit, have impeccable balance and velvety textures, and speak of the place in which they are grown and the people who steward the land.
+Winemaker Kiley Evans personally handcrafts luxury estate wines using yeast strains isolated from our estate vineyard and oak barrels selected from specific French terroirs that allow our wines to express their unique personalities.
+Our goal is to produce wines that capture a purity of fruit, possess impeccable balance and velvety textures, and speak of the place in which they are grown and the people who are proud stewards of the land.

 2Hawk Vineyard & Winery’s new winery was brought online for the 2016 harvest and is now home to 38 barrels of 2016 estate-grown wines.